safetyAI/ChatSafetyAI/README.md

 - support for deployment relying 100% on Azure services
 - better handling of unknown language in mode instructions ("cannot tell") to avoid "sorry, I can't help" responses
 - pagination in Dropbox file listing function to support directories containing many files
+- generated PDFs and presentations now have a unique ID and contain the chat index, so can be deleted w/ the conv

 ### 12-19-24
 - fixed bug in XLSX file scraping function